 From Saltillo we drove to the border and continued to San Antonio, where I can heartily recommend the La Quinta Downtown as a fantastic pet-friendly stay.

 That’s a well-known trick for pet travelers.
-All La Quinta hotels allow pets and they do not even charge a pet fee.
+Almost all La Quinta hotels allow pets and they do not even charge a pet fee.
+(Update: This is no longer the case.
+Some now charge fees.)
 Check the reviews though, as the quality of their hotels is widely variable.

 The next day we arrived back home in north Texas, and settled back in to normal for a few months.